CostilGabi/Detect-Device-and-Browser/README.md

 # Detect Device and Browser
-Detect wich device and browser the user is using on every page or just a certain page.
+Detect what device or browser the user is using on every page or just a certain page.

 To use it in page simply add an if statement with the user_os or user_browser to detect what are they using.
 For more information go to index.php to see couple of examples there.